nebula-orchestrator/docs/docs/use.md

-After you have Nebula installed using it is rather straightforward, you make an API request to the api-manager every time you want to change one of the apps (deploying new version, update envvar, etc...), aside from that nebula will keep everything running with the latest version & if you want to scale out you simply add more servers of the component you want to add more.
+After you have Nebula installed using it is rather straightforward, you make an API request to the manager every time you want to change one of the apps (deploying new version, update envvar, etc...), aside from that nebula will keep everything running with the latest version & if you want to scale out you simply add more servers of the component you want to add more.

 # Configuring Nebula